ZachJon1/Course-Recommender/learning-plan-recommender/README.md

 ## Usage

-- Open your web browser and navigate to `http://localhost:5000`.
+- ~~Open your web browser and navigate to `http://localhost:5000`.~~
-- Input your academic background and the target course (e.g., "Deep Learning").
+- Input your academic background details and the target course (e.g., "Deep Learning").
 - Submit the form to receive a personalized learning plan.

 ## Contributing